the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab1_riddler/_index.md

 # Riddler

-In this lab we will remind ourserlves of classes and object-oriented programming with a riddle guessing game.
+In this lab we will remind ourselves of classes and object-oriented programming with a riddle guessing game.
 It's up to you to use the `Riddle` class to create working game.

 {{< figure src="https://play-lh.googleusercontent.com/DqluLBHRQ1VwCz13_2vIwSq3dEknwGjqXi3CXu10YC_Le-KRldpIZUtMOHgRPchui7A" width="25%"  >}}